mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 * `gini = 0.6667` is the gini impurity of the node.
 It discribes how much the classes are mixed up.
 We compute it as follows: $1 - ((50/150)^{2} + (50/150)^{2} + (50/150)^{2}) = 0.6667$.
 Its formula is given below.
 * `petal length (cm) <= 2.45` This means that the node is split so that all samples where the feature petal length (cm) is lower than 2.45 go to the left child and the samples where the feature is higher than 2.45 go to the right child.

 A node’s `samples` attribute counts how many training instances it applies to.
 For example, 100 training instances have a petal length greater than 2.45 cm (depth 1, right), among which 54 have a petal width smaller than 1.75 cm (depth 2, left).
 A node’s `value` attribute tells you how many training instances of each class this node applies to: for example, the bottom-right node applies to 0 Iris-Setosa, 1 Iris- Versicolor, and 45 Iris-Virginica.
 Finally, a node’s gini attribute measures its impurity (Gini impurity is lower bounded by 0, with 0 occurring if the data set contains only one class): a node is “pure” (gini=0) if all training instances it applies to belong to the same class.
 For example, since the depth-1 left node applies only to Iris-Setosa training instances, it is pure and its gini score is 0.
-Equation below shows how the training algorithm computes the gini score Gi of the ith node.
+Equation below shows how the training algorithm computes the gini score $G_{i}$ of the $i$-th node.
 For example, the depth-2 left node has a gini score equal to $1 - (0/54)^{2} - (49/54)^{2} - (5/54)^{2} = 0.168$.

 Considering we have $J$ classes, Gini index is computed by: